Catch a Wave: 9 Ultimate Pacific Surf Spots

-Laird Hamilton, the legendary big wave surfer and fitness professional, has recently launched Laird Apparel, a collection of functional, performance-based clothing for men at One&Only Palmilla in Los Cabos, Mexico, in anticipation of a larger rollout this year.
+Laird Hamilton, the legendary big wave surfer and fitness professional, launched Laird Apparel, a collection of functional, performance-based clothing for men.
 Curious where he would go to use his new gear, we asked him for his favorite surf spots along the Pacific.

 THE PACIFIC OCEAN – I grew up in Hawaii — first Oahu, then Kauai, then Maui, and now back on Kauai — and have punctuated my time with stints on the mainland in Southern California.
 The Pacific Ocean is literally home to me.
 Because I spend most of my “working" days at sea, I know the waters intimately and thoroughly.
 These are my favorite spots.